Carbon-izer Presents East Freeway

 13213 East Freeway

-This sits under a massive "MOTEL" sign advertising $39 single rooms (long obsolete, it hasn't changed since at least 2008).
+This sat under a massive "MOTEL" sign advertising $39 single rooms (long obsolete, it hasn't changed since at least 2008).
 Originally built as Northshore Motor Lodge (with a club and restaurant) when it was built in 1960, it was later Interstate Motor Lodge from at least 1994 to the late 2010s and has been Studio 6 since the late 2010s until sometime around 2024, when it closed.
+It was demolished soon after along with the large $39 rooms sign.

 Academy Sports + Outdoors / 13400 East Fwy.